This complete guide to oat flour will show you exactly how to make it, when to use it, and how to substitute it successfully in your favorite recipes.

 Step 2.
 Blend or process on high until oats are finely ground.

-Note: It’s helpful to know that two cups of oats yields approximately 1 3/4 cups of oat flour.
+Note: Two cups of oats yield approximately 1 ¾ cups of oat flour.

 - One cycle on my Blendtec (about 50 seconds) gave me pretty decent flour.
 A second cycle gave me even finer powder.
 I prefer the finer flour for my baked goods.